Marketing to Parents, Women, & Children

 Why is Public Health Marketing Important for Parents, Women, and Children?

-Women and children are considered high-risk groups for many public health challenges due to a combination of biological, social, economic, and environmental factors that can lead to disparities in health outcomes.
+Women and children are considered high-risk groups for many public health challenges due to biological, social, economic, and environmental factors that contribute to health disparities.

 Let’s Talk.